-A downturn in the communications equipment end market or computing end market could cause a reduction in demand for our products and limit our ability to maintain revenue levels and operating results.
+A downturn in the communications equipment end market could cause a reduction in demand for our products and limit our ability to maintain revenue levels and operating results.

-The majority of our revenue is derived from customers in the communications equipment and computing end markets.
-Any deterioration in these end markets or any reduction in technology capital spending could lead to a reduction in demand for our products.
+The majority of our revenue is derived from customers in the communications equipment end market.
+Any deterioration in this end market or any reduction in technology capital spending could lead to a reduction in demand for our products.
 For example, in the past, a general weakening in demand for programmable logic products from customers in the communications end market has adversely affected our revenue.
 Whenever adverse economic or end market conditions exist, there is likely to be an adverse effect on our operating results.